Anaphylaxis Training

 The LMCs do not believe that this means that the appointment type must be recurrent.
 The intention is to tailor Enhanced Hours to the specific needs of the patient and during flu season obviously there is a need for such appointments.
 In many cases it would be considered as custom for GP practices to offer ‘flu-clinics’ at times outside core hours, for example, at weekends.
 This would maximise uptake, improve patient convenience, and avoid some of the disruption that flu clinics could cause during normal hours.
 It may well be a reasonable to offer a proportion of Enhanced Access to be devoted to flu immunisations for a short timescale, perhaps a few months, during the flu season.

-Section 9.12 of the Service Specification states: ‘Practices must have the ability and capacity to deliver this ES.
-Appointments should provide maximum flexibility for patients and should be available at a range of times across the week including during enhanced hours, such as evenings and weekends to maximise influenza vaccinations to eligible cohorts.’
+8.5.
+Vaccination appointments should provide maximum flexibility for patients and should be available at a range of times across the week including, where appropriate, outside of core hours to maximise vaccination uptake to eligible cohorts.

 Infection Control PPE

-Chapter 1: Standard infection control precautions (SIPCs), including:
+- Chapter 1: Standard infection control precautions (SICPs)

 Occupational Health (OH)